MacSmithNZ/massageeden.co.nz/content/blog/2020-10-what-happens-during-a-couples-massage/index.md

 ## How much does it cost?

 The price of your couples massage depends on the length of the booking.
-At Massage Me Day Spa, our couples massage is slightly cheaper than a regular massage for two people—*starting at $189 for 60 minutes*.
+At Massage Eden, our couples massage is slightly cheaper than a regular massage for two people—*starting at $189 for 60 minutes*.
 So if you want to get the best value massage, coming with a partner is the way to go.

 ## Is there any downside to couples massage?